 CCU students strive to be better leaders.
 They live up to a higher standard.
 They get outside their comfort zones and push their limits.
 They don’t just talk about service and ministry…they actually do it.
 Nearly everything on campus is student-led; students initiate and coordinate ministries, clubs, study groups, discipleship groups, and countless other organizations.
 There are over 200 student leadership positions on campus.

 Discipleship groups (D-Groups) at CCU provide freshmen with the chance to get to know other students on a deeply spiritual level.
 They offer a consistent community for encouragement, accountability, and support.
-They’re also a safe place to ask questions in a small group, share prayer requests, and become actively engaged in one another’s spiritual lives.
+They are also a safe place to ask questions in a small group, share prayer requests, and become actively engaged in one another’s spiritual lives.
 Ultimately, each group’s focus is to grow closer to the Lord while growing closer to one another by building authentic relationships.
 Find out more about Discipleship Groups at: http://www.ccu.edu/campusministries/discipleship/

 CCU competes in the NCAA Division-II Rocky Mountain Athletic Conference.
 This is one of the toughest in the nation, and CCU’s athletes play to win.
 Most of all CCU desires to honor God, the Audience of One.
 This includes serving others beyond the court and plays out in each competition as CCU fuses intense effort with Christ-like character that makes fans and competitors stop to consider.
 To check out our athletics department and various sports teams, visit http://www.ccucougars.com/.

 Clubs, Organizations, and Ministries

 CCU offers its students many ways to get involved spiritually, academically, and physically without stepping off campus.
 Put your heart, mind, and hands to work outside of the classroom and help make a difference.
-CCU offers more than 20 different clubs, organizations, and ministries to be a part of.
-All of which are student initiated and led.
+CCU offers more than 25 different clubs, organizations, and ministries to be a part of, all of which are student initiated and led.
 There is something for everybody when it comes to on-campus opportunities.
 To learn more, visit http://www.ccu.edu/campusministries/.